Epiglottitis: Signs and symptoms

 Epiglottitis is associated with fever, throat pain, difficulty in swallowing, drooling, hoarseness of voice, and stridor.
 Onset is typically over a day.
 The throat itself may appear normal.

 Stridor is a sign of upper airway obstruction and is a surgical emergency.
 The child often appears acutely ill, anxious, and will have very quiet shallow breathing often keeping the head held forward and insisting on sitting up in bed, commonly called the "tripod position."
 The early symptoms are usually insidious but rapidly progressive, and swelling of the throat may lead to cyanosis and asphyxiation.

 Adults commonly present with less dramatic breathing symptoms than children due to them having wider airways to begin with, so their main symptoms are usually a severe sore throat and difficulty swallowing.
 The back of the throat appears normal in 90% of adult patients, so epiglottitis should considered when there is pain out of proportion to exam or when pain is caused by pressing on the external windpipe.
+Adult epiglottitis is often referred to as supraglottitis.
+In contrast to children, the symptoms are non-specific, sub-acute and can be unpredictable.